-Here is the word STING.
-This is what the farmer's wife wanted the bee to do to the dog.
-Bees can sting, and so can other insects.
-Can you think of a sentence using the word "sting"?
+Here is the word WATER.
+The lion in our story saw himself in the water.
+Can you think of a sentence using the word "water"?

 2. Play "What's This Word?" game.
 Put a number of words on the board or on large cards.
 These should be words you have discussed with students.
 Have students take turns coming up and pointing to a word that they know.
 The others in the class must raise their hands if they know the word.
 The student who chose the word calls on a classmate to say the word.
 Then another student takes a turn coming up and pointing to another word.
 And so on, as long as students are enjoying the game.